 Along with herbs, indoor vegetable gardening shares a variety of other food crops to grow in your home.

-Annual herbs germinate, bloom, produce, seed, and die, within one year.
+Annual herbs germinate, bloom, produce, seed, and have a shorter lifespan than perennials.

 - Basil, sweet | Ocimum basilicum – leaves